aqeel-deep/demo/README.md

 # demo
-this is my first repository.
+this is my first Git repository.
+Auther: Aqeel Ahmad